ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/const.rst

 Using JSON format as input:
 	ALIGN can also take JSON format input of the constraints.
 There is direct translation from cmdline format to JSON format.
+The file names for these JSON constraints should be ``<hier name>.const.json``.

 	* Format (cmd): ``CreateAlias -blocks [B1,B2,B3] -name alias1``
 	* Format (JSON): ``"CreateAlias": { "blocks": ["B1","B2","B3"], "name"  : "alias1"}``